 Butler 1976.

+Powell 1988, without citing his source.
+Local historians confirmed that no known contemporary sources indicate the location.
 The first New Bern Academy building had been used by the provincial assembly (Cummings 2020).
 Christ Church was also big enough, as you can see today in the outdoor chapel built directly above its old foundation at the corner of Middle and Pollock streets.
-The Third Provincial Congress in Hillsborough met in a church.
+The Third Provincial Congress met in a church in Hillsborough.

 Ganyard 1978.

 Sandbeck 1988.

 Plantation and ferry details, “rebel” comment: Davidson (ca. 1960), from a letter by Gaston’s son, repeating the story as told to him by Margaret.